C-Hipple/gtdbot/README.md

 Delete: Removes the item from the section.
 Archive: Tags the items with :ARCHIVE: so that org functions can clean them up
 Keep: Leave existing items in the section untouched.

+IncludeDiff is a boolean that will include the diff of the PR in the org file entry.

 ### Workflow specific configurations
 Single Repo Sync workflow takes an additional parameter, Repo.